 The RMOW encourages efforts and provide suggestions about how to make your film production greener.

-Find information about the BC Film Commission’s sustainability initiatives on their website.
+Find information about the Creative BC'S sustainability initiatives on their website.

 Film Permit Coordinator

 - Tourism Whistler: Tourism Whistler may be able to assist production that meet specific filming requirements.
 Please contact Tourism Whistler directly at www.whistler.com.

 - Whistler Blackcomb: Requests to film shooting on either Whistler or Blackcomb mountains, or the gondola loading areas within the Village, should be directed to Whistler Blackcomb’s public relations department: Phone: 604-932-3141.

 - Ministry of Agriculture and Lands: For requests to film on Crown land, please contact the Ministry of Agriculture and Lands, Crown Land Administration.